Lawhy/Lawhy.github.io/_posts/2021-1-17-softmax-variants.md

 ### Hierarchical Softmax (H-Softmax)

-The idea of H-Softmax starts from manipulating the equation of the conditional probability by **partioning** the outcomes of the random variable of interest into **clusters**.
+The idea of H-Softmax starts from manipulating the equation of the conditional probability by **partitioning** the outcomes of the random variable of interest into **clusters**.
 To illustrate, suppose we want to compute the conditional probability of $$Y$$ given $$X$$, by applying the summation rule we have:

 $$
 P(Y|X) = \sum_k P(Y, C_k | X) = \sum_k P(Y | C_k, X) \cdot P(C_k | X)